 Erin is contributing faculty at a number of universities and colleges and serves on several arts boards in Albuquerque.
 She has an MA in Curatorial Practice from California College of the Arts and a self-designed Bachelors from Prescott College.

 Gibbous operates on ancestral Tiwa lands in central New Mexico.
-Erin's home, just outside the city of Albuquerque and on the banks of the Rio Grande, is also a community-nurtured farm, a habitat for bees, and a refuge for traveling artists.
+Erin's home, just outside the city of Albuquerque and on the banks of the Rio Grande, is also a community-nurtured farm and a refuge for traveling artists.
 Learn more about Erin at http://erinelder.com

 Gibbous is the phase of the moon when it's between half and full.
 I wanted to invoke this symbol for my work with artists.
 I see the gibbous moon as a luminous metaphor for constancy, growth and powerful change.